benkamphaus/remote-sensing-notebooks/README.md

   a set of more general purpose tools.
 Notebooks are great for capturing workflows, but I also want to capture the process of going from step-by-step analysis to creating good scientific software tools.

+## What's this project not about?

+At this point, assume that nothing inside of it is particularly accurate or has any scientific merit.
+It's really just me playing with datasets of interest.